 Dentures

-You may need dentures in the future or already have a partial or a full denture.
+You may need dentures in the future or already have a partial or a complete denture.
 With proper care, dentures can last the rest of your life.
 Part of that proper care is visiting a dentist if you notice anything irregular.

-5. Healthy Diet
+4. Healthy Diet

 A healthy diet is great for your overall health, including your oral health.
 Sugary processed foods stay on the teeth and eat away at your enamel over time.
 Fruits and vegetables contain healthy vitamins and minerals that can strengthen teeth.